project-open-data/project-open-data.github.io/contributing.md

 ## Privacy

 All comments, messages, pull requests, and other submissions received through official White House pages including this GitHub page may be subject to archiving requirements.
-See the [readme](README.md#privacy) for more information.